-What to look out for in League Cup last 16
+What to look out for in last 16 of Viaplay Cup

 Last updated on .From the section Scottish League Cup

-The Viaplay Cup reaches the last 16 this weekend, kicking off with Aberdeen's Friday visit to Stirling Albion.
+The Viaplay Cup reaches the last 16 this weekend, kicking off with Aberdeen's narrow victory against Stirling Albion.

-The League 1 side have made a flying start to the season, including a thumping 4-0 win at St Johnstone, while the Dons aim to drive out the demons of Darvel, following their shock Scottish Cup exit in January.
+The in-form League 1 side made the Dons work hard for their victory but Barry Robson's side ensured there was no repeat of their Scottish Cup exit at Darvel in January.

-We have eight cracking ties to enjoy, so what else should be looking out for?
+We still have seven more cracking ties to enjoy - including live commentary matches at Ibrox and in Paisley - so what else should be looking out for?

 Can Killie threaten Rodgers' perfect record?